Receiving an ADHD diagnosis for your child can be very worrisome.

 Please check out my Links and Resources.
 You will find a great deal of information regarding how you can best support your child and help them thrive.

 My personal training is through the ADD Coach Academy.
-ADDCA is the only ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
+ADDCA is an ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
 As a trained ADHD coach, I will bring knowledge, best practices, and experience to help you facilitate positive change, and move your family into a more cohesive and harmonious state of being.

 If you're committed to creating a more fulfilling and satisfying life, contact me today for a FREE CONSULTATION.